nixworks/public/news/2008/03/6/index.md

 _Context: 1997, Death of Diana, Princess of Wales, Paul Burrell, grandmother_

 ### [ A bomb causes minor damage to the door of a U.S. military recruiting center in Times Square, New York City. ](/news/2008/03/6/a-bomb-causes-minor-damage-to-the-door-of-a-u-s-military-recruiting-center-in-times-square-new-york-city.md)
-_Context: A bomb causes minor damage, New York's, Times Square, military recruitment_
+_Context: A bomb causes minor damage, New York City, Times Square, military recruitment_

 ### [ Philippine authorities arrest three people accused of plotting terrorist attacks on foreign embassies in Manila. ](/news/2008/03/6/philippine-authorities-arrest-three-people-accused-of-plotting-terrorist-attacks-on-foreign-embassies-in-manila.md)
 _Context: Manila, Philippines_